 Floating Interest Rates

 Completely opposite of the Fixed Interest Rate is the Floating Interest Rate.
-It does not remain stagnant for the whole term of investment or borrowings period.
+It does not remain stagnant for the whole term of investment or borrowing period.
 Mostly Floating Interest Rates fluctuate according to some base rate linked to it.
 The floating rate replicates the increase and decrease of the linked base rate.
-Sometimes Financial Institutions or Banks or corporates use this rate to avoid receiving or paying interest lesser or more than the prevailing market rate.
+Sometimes Financial Institutions, or Banks, or corporates use this rate to avoid receiving or paying interest lesser or more than the prevailing market rate.
 It is beneficial for the borrower when the interest rates are continuously reducing.
 While floating interest rates are beneficial for the investors when the interest rates are set to rise in the economy.

 Mixed Interest Rates